basilean/snoopy/README.md

     bash snoopy.sh
 ```

-- If everything was right, you should found a list of files.
+- If everything were right, you should found a list of files.
 (using armhf architecture and sid version)
 ```
     debian_sid_armhf.img # Image ready to be burnt into SD.